What's the best hybrid workspace management software?

 6. Visitor management

 Visitor management systems can be part of a larger hybrid workplace solution, added on as an extra feature, or bought separately and connected to the flexible workspace tools you already use.
-No matter how they’re set up, these systems make it easy to register visitors, check them in, and automatically notify their hosts.
+No matter how it’s set up, visitor management software makes it easy to register visitors, check them in, and automatically notify their hosts.
 Some, like Archie, also let you collect e-signatures or print visitor badges for extra security.

 7. Customization